xfdingustc/cwac-camera/README.markdown

 superclass to get the `CameraFragment`'s own UI, then wrap that in your own container with additional widgets, and return the combined UI from your `onCreateView()`.

+It is also possible to replace `onCreateView()` completely with your own implementation, or otherwise use `CameraView` from a layout resource.
+This is covered later in this document.

 ### Auto-Focus

 You can call `autoFocus()` on `CameraFragment` or `CameraView` to trigger any